spamscanner/spamscanner/README.md

 ## Foreword

-Spam Scanner is a tool and service built by [@niftylettuce][niftylettuce] after hitting countless roadblocks with existing spam-detection solutions.
+Spam Scanner is a tool and service created after hitting countless roadblocks with existing spam-detection solutions.
 In other words, it's our current [plan][plan-for-spam] for [spam][better-plan-for-spam].

 Our goal is to build and utilize a scalable, performant, simple, easy to maintain, and powerful API for use in our service at [Forward Email][forward-email] to limit spam and provide other measures to prevent attacks on our users.